tusharad/langchain-hs/docs/docs/concepts/Tool.md

 :::Warning

-Write now, duckduckgo tool only returns result if the search term has an abstract card.
+Right now, duckduckgo tool only returns result if the search term has an abstract card.
 It does not return links, only abstract summary

 :::